eacaps/es6-actioncable/README.md

 # es6-actioncable
-This module is a ort of the actioncable coffeescript code to ES6 and nodized it.
+This module is a port of the rails/actioncable coffeescript code to ES6 and nodized it.
 For more info on actioncable, check out their github page - https://github.com/rails/actioncable.

 ## Usage
 Here is a sample of what I have in my application.